MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-lifecycle.md

 ## Requirements from customers

-In order for Fleet to keep hub clusters up-to-date with the latest security patches, ensure that the hub clusters meet the following conditions:
+In order for Fleet to keep hub clusters up-to-date with the latest patches, ensure that the hub clusters meet the following conditions:

-1. **Hubs have sufficient quota.** Additional quota that matches the hub cluster's node Virtual Machine (VM) SKU type is briefly required during the upgrade proccess.
+1. **Hubs have sufficient quota.** Additional quota that matches the hub cluster's node Virtual Machine (VM) SKU type is briefly required during the upgrade process.
 For more information on increasing quota, see [documentation on quota][quotas-regional-quota-requests].
 2. **Hubs have internet access.** Outbound connectivity is required to install updates.
 For instance, hubs with user-defined routing tables (UDR) or firewall rules might block outbound connectivity.
 For more information on outbound connectivity, see [documentation on AKS outbound network][aks-outbound-rules-control-egress].

-## Security configuration details
+## Hub cluster configuration details

-In addition to periodic security upgrades, the following configurations are set on hub clusters to harden security:
+In addition to managing periodic component upgrades, the Fleet service sets the following configurations on hub clusters to harden security:

 - Using `command invoke` [with Azure CLI][aks-access-private-cluster] is disabled on hub clusters.
 - Hub clusters use Azure Linux for node images.